Penne Ala Vodka

-I first had this dish at the tender age of 16, at the Planet Hollywood in Cannes, France.
-We were young and wanted to seperate from the parents, and we thought Planet Hollywood was hip and cool.
-I still remember every second of that experience.
-It was mind blowing; like fireworks going off in my mouth celebrating the distinct marriage of rich, velvety smooth cream with the tanginess of tomatoes brought together by a wild kick from the vodka.
+I first had this dish when I was 16, at the Planet Hollywood in Cannes, France.
+We (my cousin and I) were young and wanted to separate from our parents, and we thought Planet Hollywood was hip and cool.
+I still remember the taste of that penne.
+It was mind blowing; like fireworks going off in my mouth celebrating the distinct marriage of rich, velvety smooth cream with the juicy tomatoes brought elevated by the alcohol in the vodka.
 Upon my return home, I quickly attempted to re-create it.
-Back then I used a pre-made red sauce by Pomi.
-With time I’ve recognized the importance of making your own sauce.
-The red sauce plays an extremely important role in the whole she-bang and therefore due dilligence and care must be taken in ensuring the correct tomato sauce is used.
-Got it?
+Back then I used a pre-made red sauce called Pomi.
+With time I’ve preferred the results when I go through the effort of making my own sauce from scratch.

 Although it will only take about 20 minutes of your time to make the tomato concasse at home, I realize that some just don’t have the time.
 In that case, make sure you select a fresh red sauce from your local grocer.
 They usually have them in the refrigerated section, with the fresh pasta.